 Deposit – the more money you can afford to put down as a deposit the better, as this will reduce the amount you have to borrow, the interest you have to pay on your mortgage loan, and even the length of your mortgage term

-Valuation fee – the fee you pay to your lender so they can value the home and make sure you’re paying the right amount for it.
-The valuation fee typically costs £150-£200*
+Valuation fee – the fee you pay your lender so they can value the home and make sure you’re paying around the right amount for it, which typically costs £150-£200